Wadcutter: Lubrication and bullet crimping

 Lead wadcutters require proper lubrication to prevent leading (buildup of lead deposits) of rifling and forcing cones when used in firearms.
 With proper lubrication, no leading for solid lead wadcutters occurs until velocities exceed approximately 940 ft/s.
 Without proper lubrication, however, severe leading can occur quickly, in as few as a couple of rounds.
 Most DEWC, BBWC, HBWC, and SWC bullets have 1, 2, or 3 lubrication grooves, with or without an additional 1 or 2 crimping grooves.
-(Having two crimping grooves is sometimes seen in dual-use bullets, such as intended for use with both .38 Special and .357 Magnum cartridges, or, similarly, for use with both .44 Special and .44 Magnum, in instances where overall cartridge lengths may need to be set differently so as to achieve the highest accuracy.)
+(Having two crimping grooves is sometimes seen in dual-use bullets, such as intended for use with both .38 Special and .357 Magnum cartridges, or, similarly, for use with both .44 Special and .44 Magnum cartridges, in instances where overall cartridge lengths may need to be set differently so as to achieve the highest accuracy.)
 Used in revolvers, wadcutters must be roll crimped.
 Used in semi-automatic pistols, wadcutters must be taper crimped.
 Used in single-shot firearms (e.g., Thompson Center Contender or Encore), no crimping is absolutely required, but higher velocities may be achieved with either a roll or taper crimp, depending on cartridge, to permit pressure to rise higher before the bullet is released from the brass case.